jmiticky4130/reservation_next_app/README.md

-need to create a page for the user login and signin like the one for barber delete barber registration - this is for the admin to deal with
+need to create a page for the user login and signin like the one for barber delete barber registration - this is for the admin to deal with when barber 1 is selected oonly 2 services, when any barber barber 1 has 3 services- FIX